Karaite Judaism: Karaites today

 On 1 August 2007, some members of the first graduating class of Karaite Jewish University were converts, representing the first new officially authorized members into Karaite Judaism in 542 years.
 At a ceremony in its Northern California synagogue, ten adults and four minors joined the Jewish people by taking the same oath that Ruth took.
 The group's course of study lasted over one year.
 This conversion comes 15 years after the Karaite Council of Sages reversed its centuries-old ban on accepting converts.
 On 17 February 2009, the second graduating class of converts took the oath.
 This included 11 adults and 8 minors.

 There are about 80 Karaites living in Istanbul, Turkey, where the only Karaite synagogue in Turkey, the Kahal haKadosh Bene Mikra, is still functional (on Shabbat and holy days) in the Hasköy neighborhood in the European part of the city.

 In Poland, Karaites are a recognized minority, represented by the Association of Polish Karaites (Związek Karaimów Polskich) and the Karaite Religious Association in the Polish Republic (Karaimski Związek Religijny w Rzeczypospolitej Polskiej).
 Karaites live primarily in and around Warsaw, Wrocław and Tricity; they are linguistically assimilated.

-A small, primarily online, Karaite community, Congregation Bnei Mikra, was founded in Pyeongtaek, South Korea in November 2022 by a formerly Rabbinical, American soldier.
-It is heavily influenced by Eastern European Karaism and the religious naturalism of Rabbi Mordecai Kaplan.

-In Switzerland there is also a Karaite Jewish community: the Karaite Jews of Europe (KJE).
-This community is accepted by the Universal Karaite Judaism (UKJ) in Israel and the Karaite Jews of America (KJA), its members are also recognized as Jews by the Israeli State.
-Aliyah to Israel is also possible for converts.
-The community follows the traditional Egyptian-style rite.
-In Eglisau, a small community center with a prayer- room is run and is supported by Hakham Meir Yosef Rekhavi.
-The Karaite Jewish University is maintained together with the KJA and UKJ.

 In 2016, the Religious Council of Karaite Jews unanimously reelected their chief rabbi, Rabbi Moshe Firrouz, for another four-year term.
 Firrouz has been serving as chief rabbi since 2011.